-Prescription - is a written form of compellation of a medical doctor to a pharmacist which contains information about drug in a definite formulation and description of the route of administration.
+Prescription is a written application of a medical doctor to a pharmacist which contains information about the drug in a definite formulation and description of administration route.

-In the following peace of information we are going to speak about certain rules for writing out a prescription correctly.
+In the following peace of information, we are going to describe certain rules to write out a prescription correctly.

-To write out a prescription MD has to fulfill the special medical form.
-For addictive substances MD has to use pink-paper prescription form (the color may vary in different countries).
+To write out a prescription, MD has to fulfill a special medical form.
+For addictive substances, MD has to use a pink-paper prescription form (the color may vary in different countries).
 The prescription should be fulfilled without any correction.
-In one prescribed form only two normal drugs or one addictive substance can be prescribed.
+In one prescribed form, not more then two normal drugs or one addictive substance can be prescribed.